Obtaining A New MR Scanning Badge

 There is a limit of 20 spots per Safety Training.
 The first 20 people will get priority.
 If space fills up we will email you and you will be put on the list for the next Safety Training.

-At the end of the in-person Safety Training, employees will receive their new Yellow Large Bore Training Badge.
+At the end of the in-person Safety Training, employees will receive their new Yellow Large Bore Training Badge, and a badge access request for the MRI bays will be submitted to Police and Security.

 For NEW Yellow Small Bore Badges (4.7T, 9.4T, 11.7T, 14T)